ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 captcha_rand
 ------------

-You may specify whether to :ref:`Add Random Number to CAPTCHA Word
-<captcha-notes-label>` or not.
-The default is "y".
+Specify whether to add a random three-digit number to the end of each generated CAPTCHA word.
+This makes it more difficult for scripts to guess or brute-force the form submission.

 ====== ========
 Value  Behavior
 ====== ========
-``y``  Default value, add a random number to CAPTCHA word ``n``  Do not add a random number to CAPTCHA word
+``y``  Add random numbers to CAPTCHA words **(default)** ``n``  Do not add random numbers to CAPTCHA words
 ====== ========

 Example Usage::